 Additionally, an epoxy flooring system should be installed with an integral floor-to-wall cove base for easier wash-down and sanitation.

 Optimally, the flooring system should include a urethane topcoat, due to its benefits such as high tolerance for very moist conditions and scratch resistance, enabling the floor to be steam-cleaned.

 In particular, for very moist and humid grow rooms, a urethane cement floor is a necessity to mitigate certain undesirable site conditions, such as Moisture Vapor Transmission (MVT).

 Reflective Epoxy Flooring Reduces Lighting Costs and Increases Yield

-An additional benefit of a resinous flooring system is their reflective qualities, which enhances the available light in a facility.
-Moreover, highly reflective floor surfaces enable light entering the space from overhead to bounce back upward, exposing the underside of leaves to the light and potentially increase yields.
+An additional benefit of a resinous flooring system is its reflective qualities, which enhance the available light in a facility.
+Moreover, highly reflective floor surfaces enable light entering the space from overhead to bounce back upward, exposing the underside of leaves to the light and potentially increasing yields.

 Anti-Slip Epoxy Floors Make the Workplace Safe

 Resinous flooring systems also can have aggregates added to them to make them slip-resistant, which is imperative for worker safety in a grow room facility.
 In larger facilities with heavy vehicle traffic, it is helpful to also have line striping to demarcate areas where workers can safely work.